whopio/wheel_interview/README.md

 ## Instructions

 Your job is to build a REST API that will be used by the frontend to spin the wheel and display the results.

-## Resources
-Join this whop for an example at the wheel: https://whop.com/whop-eng-interview/

 ## Requirements